 Students in the clinical chemistry program come from diverse educational backgrounds and have a variety of professional goals.
 The program focuses on the activities of the diagnostic clinical laboratory, developmental research in Pathology and diagnostic testing as well as industrial activities related to clinical laboratory products and instruments.

 Graduate Faculty College of Science

-John D. Paliouras, Ph.D., University of Illinois-Professor and Dean
+Mary-Beth Krogh-Jespersen, Ph.D., New York University-Professor and Dean

 Department of Biology

 Richard L. Doolittle, Ph.D., University of Rochester-Associate Professor, Biology